36 Most Common Scams in Vietnam

 Vietnam has borders with China and also Vietnamese culture is hugely influenced by Chinese culture.
 It’s not a strange thing that the fake clothing market is booming!

 When you’re buying the clothes or any other goods on the local market, it’s close to 100% chance these goods are imported from China and are fake.
 Depending on the place, you can get very good quality and cheap goods from street vendors!
+Many travelers fall on this scam while buying souvenirs in Vietnam, especially silk or traditional dresses like Ao Dai.

 Always inspect the quality of the goods and don’t accept the first price.
 Learn how to bargain in Vietnam as it will save you a lot of money!